Retro Tax Arbitration: India ordered to pay up to $1.4 bn to Cairn Energy | Business

-India has been ordered to return up to USD 1.4 billion to Cairn Energy plc of the UK after the government lost an international arbitration over the retrospective levy of taxes.
-The three-member tribunal, which also comprised a nominee of the Indian government, unanimously ruled that India's claim of Rs 10,247 crore in past taxes over a 2006-07 internal reorganisation of Cairn's India business was not a valid demand.
+India has been ordered to return up to USD 1.4 billion to Cairn Energy plc of UK after an international arbitration overturned tax demanded retrospectively - an award the government indicated it may challenge.
+The three-member tribunal, which also comprised of a nominee of the Indian government, unanimously ruled that India's claim of Rs 10,247 crore in past taxes over a 2006-07 internal reorganisation of Cairn's India business was not a valid demand.

 India, it said, ''failed to accord the Claimants' (Cairn Energy's) investments fair and equitable treatment'' under the bilateral investment protection pact the nation had with the UK, it said in a 582-page order.
-The tribunal ordered the government to return the value of shares it had sold, dividends seized and tax refunds withheld to recover the tax demand.
+The tribunal ordered the government to desist from seeking such a tax and return the value of shares it had sold, dividends seized and tax refunds withheld to recover the tax demand.

 This is the second loss the government has suffered in three months over the retrospective levy of taxes.
 In September, UK's Vodafone Group won an international arbitration against the demand of Rs 22,100 crore in taxes.
 However, Cairn was the only company against which the government took action to recover retrospective taxes.
 During the pendency of the arbitration, the government sold Cairn's near 5 per cent holding in Vedanta Ltd, seized dividends totalling Rs 1,140 crore due to it from those shareholdings and set off a Rs 1,590-crore tax refund against the demand.